 - Our Diversity and Inclusion Committee approves, monitors and reviews progress against our diversity and inclusion strategy.
-Progress is reported to the Board on a regular basis.
+Progress is reported to the Board quarterly.

 - We have a global network of Diversity and Inclusion Champions who implement initiatives within their offices.

-- We are Signatories of the Law Society's Diversity and Inclusion Charter, the Mindful Business Charter, the Equal Representation in Arbitration pledge, the She of the Sea Pledge, the Women in Aviation and Aerospace Charter and the Prime work experience commitment.
+- We are Signatories of the Mindful Business Charter, the Equal Representation in Arbitration pledge, the She of the Sea Pledge, the Women in Aviation and Aerospace Charter and the Prime work experience commitment.

-- We partner with Aspiring Solicitors to increase the diversity of our trainee intake and we take part in the City Solicitors Horizons social mobility programme.
+- We partner with Bright Network and the Brokerage to increase the diversity of our trainee intake.

 - We review salaries and bonus awards for equal pay purposes and we review and submit our gender pay gap data annually.